nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 3. `COLD`

-User can tag the case they add.
-Tags cannot contain whitespaces.
+The case will be added to the DEFAULT/ARCHIVED section, depending on which section they are currently in.

-Format: `add case t:[TITLE] [s:STATUS] [t/TAG]`
+Format: `add case t:[TITLE] [s:STATUS]`

-Example: `add case t:Kovan double murders s:Closed t/SerialKiller` creates a new investigation case with the title “Kovan double murders”, the status initalized as a closed case, tagged as SerialKiller.
+Example: `add case t:Kovan double murders s:Closed` creates a new investigation case with the title “Kovan double murders”, the status initalized as a closed case.

 #### List all investigation cases: `list case`
-Lists all available investigation cases in PIVOT.
+Lists all default investigation cases in PIVOT (unarchived cases).

 Format: `list case`

+#### List all investigation cases: `list archive`
+Lists all archived investigation cases in PIVOT.

+Format: `list archive`

 #### Delete an investigation case: `delete case CASE_NO`
 Deletes the specified investigation case.